Western Animation / Video Power

 The First Version Provides Examples Of:

 - Berserk Button: Kwirk would flip out whenever someone pronounced it as "to-MAH-toe."
-To a slightly lesser extent, Tyrone's exasperation whenever Kuros starts talking about his home world, which he misses a lot, but not enough to leave before his duty's done on Earth.
+To a slightly lesser extent, Tyrone's exasperation whenever Kuros starts talking about his home world.

-- Cool Car: Big Foot.
-Also tricked out with a bunch of gadgets like headlight lasers, an extending front fender, and the ability to extend upward off its frame.
+- Cool Car: Bigfoot.
+Also tricked out with a bunch of gadgets like laser guns, an extending front fender, and the ability to extend upward off his frame, which also functioned as a spring allowing him to launch into the air.
+Also, he can talk.
 Mr. Big and his gang had their tricked-out limo and in a couple episodes had the help of an Evil Counterpart to Bigfoot called Burnt Rubber.

 - Double Vision: In the process of most reviews Johnny would start arguing with a clone of himself over which feature of a game was better, usually graphics vs. audio.

-- Fish out of Water: All the Power Team members to an extent, but Max Force in particular.
-In one episode he seems to have no concept of the film industry despite coming from the game most akin to regular Earth; weirder still, the villains from NARC do know about making movies.
+- Fish out of Water: All the Power Team members to an extent, but Kuros in particular.
+In one episode Max Force seems to have no concept of the film industry despite coming from one of the games most akin to regular Earth; weirder still, the NARC villains do know about making movies.

 - I'm a Humanitarian: Roddy Radish powers up by eating produce.
-He gets an okay amount eating regular vegetables, but specifically wanted to eat Kwirk.
+He gets an okay amount eating regular vegetables, but specifically wanted to eat Kwirk to become superpowered.
 Who knows what he's like back home...

-- In Media Res: It wasn't explained how the Power Team or Mr. Big was in the real world, or why Mr. Big had weapons that could send them back to their home worlds.
-Unless you count the little intro sequence where they come flying out of Johnny's TV as he plays each of their games.
+- In Medias Res: It is never explained how the Power Team or Mr. Big ended up in the real world, or how Mr. Big got a hold of weapons that could send them back to their game worlds.
+The closest the show ever got to an origin story was in the opening intro, which shows the five game heroes coming out from Johnny's TV screen.

 - Large Ham: Johnny when doing the review segment, as he'd put on a different costume and persona in almost all of them.
 When reviewing Werewolf: The Last Warrior, he was morphing into a werewolf himself over the course of the review and would stop to snort and growl every few seconds.